0x444454/Commodore-6309/README.md

 # NEXT STEPS

 - Design prototype PCB daughterboard the plugs into the 6510 socket.
 This will improve timing precision and make prototyping more comfortable.
-- Add floppy drive support to kick NitrOS-9 loader, or run a generic 6309 program from RAM.
-- Inplement a minimalistic CPU monitor in ROM.
+- Implement a minimalistic CPU monitor in ROM.
 - Improve the prototype and design a final version using the Expansion Port.